 - the purpose of the meeting (i.e., content of discussion)

 - a list of the attendees (names or group association) present at the meeting

 - the date and location of the meeting, if it is not self-evident.

 Further, the costs must be reasonable and allocable to the project.
 To determine reasonableness, we often ask our colleagues whether the cost would stand the “front page of the newspaper” test.

 If cost share is included in the proposal and/or budget that is awarded, then UNL must document that cost share was provided.
 Items included as cost share must be in conformance with the same rules and regulations as direct charges to award fall under.
-Much of the cost share is effort and will be documented on a PAR.
+Much of the cost share is salaries and wages and will be documented on a PVS.
 Other items must be identified and documented.
 If there is a high volume of transactions other than payroll and the dollar amount is large, a companion cost center may be established to accumulate cost share costs for a particular award.
 For more information on Cost Share, see Documenting Cost Share.
 Contact your OSP Post-Award project specialist if you need a companion cost center.